westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A processing fee.
 The fee varies if individuals are unable to provide a driver’s license.

-If the requester is able to provide a name and license, the processing fee will be $7.50.
-If not, the individual will pay $8.50 and include the date of birth and social security number.
+If the requester provides a name and license, the processing fee may be $7.50.
+If not, the individual may need to pay a minimum of $8.50 and include the date of birth and social security number.

 Also, the department may process requests for records of other individuals if it is made on an organization’s letterhead paper.
 The company must also provide valid and detailed reasons for the request as provided by the Uniform Motor Vehicles Records Disclosure Act.